ivansojivarghese/ivansojivarghese/README.md

 ### Hi there! 👋 I'm Ivan!

 I'm a **developer & designer** with a keen interest in anything related to **Artificial Intelligence**.
-I enjoy learning new concepts, and using them to solve the world's greatest challenges.
+I enjoy learning new concepts to solve the world's greatest challenges.

 ---